northcoastmountainrat/Sitchensis/README.md

   * Install the package to the environment
    `pip install git+https://github.com/northcoastmountainrat/Sitchensis`

+* Test your installation:
+  * Upload the data file in the "SitchensisTests" folder called "Mothership_Clean.xlsx"
+  * Open an Anaconda command prompt end enter
+  `run_tree`
+  * Browse to the directory containing the "Mothership_Clean.xlsx" file and open it
+  * If configured properly a folder with outputs will be created called "SitchensisOutputs."
+In it will be two log files and a calculated output file with the date appended.
+   * Windows of scatterplots should pop up for outlier scanning (currently disabled).
+   * Once the scatterplot windows are closed, a browser window will pop up and render a 3D tree from the excel file.

 * How to run the program
   * Use the provided excel template to enter data.
 Save data into any directory.
   * Open an anaconda command prompt and activate your environemnt as detailed above
   * Type run_tree and enter
   * Browse to the folder with the tree file in it and click open
-  * Close the two scatterplot windows that appear after screening for errors (currently disabled)
+  * Close the two scatterplot windows that appear after screening for errors (currently disabled).
   * Outputs are placed into new subfolder called "Sitchensis outputs"
   * Tree model is displayed in a browser window